International Institute of Modern Letters: History

 The IIML developed out of creative writing courses run by Bill Manhire at the university since 1975.
 Initially undergraduate courses were offered, and a master's degree programme (New Zealand's first master's degree in creative writing) was introduced in 1997.
-Manhire's courses involved setting writing exercises to allow students to get to know each other's work and become comfortable giving and receiving feedback, followed by then developing more extensive formal portfolios.
+Manhire's courses involved setting writing exercises to allow students to get to know each other's work and become comfortable giving and receiving feedback, followed by the students developing more extensive formal portfolios.
 The courses were popular and over-subscribed; in 1996, 150 people applied for 12 places.
 In 1997, an anthology of writing from the course was published, titled Mutes and Earthquakes: Bill Manhire's creative writing course at Victoria, followed by Spectacular Babies in 2001.
 A review of the latter by David Hill commented: "If every other New Zealand writer stopped writing today, Bill Manhire's graduates could probably keep our publishers and readers ticking over".
 Fergus Barrowman, editor of literary magazine Sport, noted that Sports first issues in the late 1980s "were full of unknown writers who had recently done Bill's undergraduate course ... and a few years later those were our leading writers".

 In 2001 American casino businessman Glenn Schaeffer (himself a graduate of the Iowa Writer's Workshop) approached Manhire and offered to support the creation of an independent creative writing institute within the university.
 Schaeffer suggested naming it the Institute of Modern Letters initially and Wole Soyinka suggested adding International to the title.
 The university accepted Schaeffer's offer, and the IIML was established, offering master's degrees to 10 fulltime students.
 The following year, the programme was expanded to 20 students.
 Schaeffer continued to support the IIML for the next decade, including by establishing a $65,000 Prize in Modern Letters that was awarded every second year from 2002 to 2008, and in 2005 by offering to match the IIML's fundraising by one US dollar for every NZ dollar raised, up to US$1 million.
 The $1 million figure was met 24 hours before the deadline.